A domain-specific language and matrix-free stencil code for investigating electronic properties of Dirac and topological materials: Model Hamiltonians

 \subsection{Graphene}

 Graphene consists of carbon atoms arranged in a 2D honeycomb lattice structure (see the review by \cite{Graphene_review_geim}).
-The honeycomb lattice is not a Bravais lattice, but can be viewed as a triangular Bravais lattice with a two-atom basis.
-Taking into account only nearest-neighbor hopping processes, the effective tight-binding Hamiltonian for the ($\pi$-) electrons in can be brought into the following form:
+The honeycomb lattice is not a Bravais lattice, \hf{because two neighboring sites are inequivalent from a crystallographic point of view, but can be viewed as a triangular lattice with a two-atom basis, as shown in~\cite{Go11}.}

-Here and in what follows we use units such that $\hbar =1$ and measure the energy in terms of the carbon-carbon electron transfer integral $t$; $N$ is the number of lattice sites.
-The first term describes the particle transfer $T_{x,y}$ between between neighboring cells (containing four atoms each) in $x$ and $y$ direction, while the second term gives the transfer $T_n$ within the cells and the potentials $v_{n,j}$, which can vary within the cells and from cell to cell in the case of disorder.
-The corresponding 4$\times$4 matrices are